 body / Our bodies -- This verse goes with verse 17.
 The

-to access the Holy of Holies.
+of accessing the Holy of Holies.
 This is the ministry of the word of God and

 prayer: it gives us the tools we need to die to the sinful passions and